 Assessing the Premium for the Lease extension: Lease extension calculator

 The law does not say that a full valuation must be undertaken in order to apply for a new lease.
-Valuation is not an exact science, and it will be virtually impossible for the surveyor to provide an accurate estimate of the final extension figure.
+Calculating lease extension and Valuation is not an exact science, and it will be virtually impossible for the surveyor to provide an accurate estimate of the final extension figure.
 The surveyor will likely be able to provide a ‘best and worst’ figure, valuing the lease extension from both tenants and the landlord’s perspective.

 They will also use their experience of properties in the local area to anticipate claims the landlord might make.
 There is no such thing as a definite, fixed price for a new lease and you should be aware from the beginning of the process of the likely range within which the price will be settled, so you are not surprised at a later stage.